 Conclusion: After off-line discussion it was concluded that China Mobile will be primary rapporteur.
 Additional supporting company is added.
 Yellow highlights should be removed, as well comments to be removed and revision marks should be accepted.

-The assumption is that this work will be conducted in Video SWG.
+The assumption is that this work will be conducted in Audio SWG.